-WordPress is a great platform, but can be quite slow for a number of reasons.
+WordPress is a great platform but can be quite slow for several reasons.
 A slow site is not only a hassle for repeat visitors but will cause you to lose subscribers and customers.
-By taking the proper precautions you can speed up your WordPress site and get business moving fast.
+By taking the proper precautions, you can speed up your WordPress site and get business moving fast.

 If your site takes too long to load, most people are gone, lost before you even had a chance.